 Initial engagement with the community has taken place to understand the vision and concept to design a new regional playground and at the same time seek feedback for improvements to other infrastructure in the reserve.

 What we heard from you:

 Feedback captured from children and families will help influence the playground redevelopment with new play elements focusing on:

 - Adventure based play

 - Sensory and nature play

 - The replacement of the liberty swing with alternate all-abilities play

 - Connection to country and culture through native vegetation, storytelling, play and exploration areas will also be integrated into the redevelopment.

 - Infrastructure for social inclusion

-Your feedback is now being used to shape the vision and direction for the reserve, to inform the detailed design phase of the project, which the community will again have a chance to shape later this year.
+Community feedback is being used to shape the vision and direction for the reserve, to inform the detailed design phase of the project, which the community is now invited to provide feedback on.